-Here’s this is where things start to get shaky though.
-Video games differ from movies in the interactivity of them.
+Here’s where things start to get shaky though.
+Video games differ from movies in their interactivity.
 The best story in media and the most detailed world mean nothing if the gameplay is not up to the same standard.
 Those things are icing on a cake, it might be the best icing in the world, but if it’s on a dirty sock, you’re still eating a dirty sock.
 Does the gameplay live up to the rest of the game?
 No, or at least not all the time.

-The shooting is solid, and the controls are tight, the dead eye allows you to slow down time and shoot, which feels both badass and ridiculously overpowered.
+The shooting is solid, and the controls are tight.
+The dead eye system allows you to slow down time and shoot, which feels both badass and ridiculously overpowered.
 But at its core, it’s a cover shooter, a decent one, but that’s really it.

 The game’s missions are incredibly easy even without using the absurd auto-lock.
 Mainly because it always gives you perfect cover, companions that actually kill enemies (not just pretend to like some games), and limits the enemies’ AI so that they usually stay in one place until you pick them off.